myz540/myz540.github.io/_posts/2020-05-27-tvp-innovation-2-1-1-allin.md

 medivac as needed.
 Trap has 5 Stalkers and a sentry and a 40 - 24 worker lead.
 If Trap holds this push, he is very far ahead as Innovation has cut SCVs at 24 and does not have a second base on the way.
-He is effectively, all-in with this attack and any reinforcing units.
+He is effectively, all-in with this attack and any reinforcing units but there is a liberator already on the way and he has 3 marines coming at a time.
+He doesn't put an add-on on the second Barracks, opting to spend that time making more marines.

 Innovation could have likely started marching his marines over sooner but otherwise executes flawlessly.
 So why was Trap caught so unprepared for this